We welcome general submissions for consideration in our upcoming exhibitions.

 High level of interest: the Curators will be in touch to discuss the work or the proposal, may schedule a studio visit and or ask you to send more images / documentation.
 We hope to include you in an upcoming exhibition.

-Some Interest: The Center sees merit in the work or proposal.
+Some Interest: The Current sees merit in the work or proposal.
 The Curator will keep images and statements on file and may contact the artist to discuss the work, visit their studio, etc. The Committee or the Curator may have reservations about the maturity, depth, or craft of the work or the schedule may preclude exhibiting the work in the near future.